BrandonKang/akamaicloud-login/README.md

 Receive Akamai Cloud(Linode) login events via Slack Channel

 # Basic Version
-This script periodically fetches login attempts from the Linode API and sends notifications to a specified Slack channel.<br> It uses the schedule library to run the fetch_and_send_logins function every 30 seconds.<br>
+This script periodically fetches login attempts from the Linode API and sends notifications to a specified Slack channel.
+It uses the schedule library to run the fetch_and_send_logins function every 30 seconds.<br>

 This function calls the Linode API to retrieve login attempts, filters new logins since the last call, and sends a formatted message with the login details to Slack using a webhook URL.
 The script runs indefinitely, continuously checking for new login attempts and posting them to Slack.<br>